Premier League action might not be restarting till 12th August but judging by the fixture list, it will be back with a bang.

 September brings Man U (h), Newcastle (a) and Chelsea (h).
 Looking at those three, a draw at St James Park is probably their best hope for a point.

-Although Stoke fans will be annoyed with this start, I think some members of the club will be glad to get those clubs out of the way early on, before their season truly starts in October.
+Although Stoke fans will be annoyed with this start, I think some members of the club will be glad to get those clubs out of the way early on, before their season truly starts in October without the now free agent, Shay Given.

 Paul Clement should target at least one win from this set of opening matches.